Democratic Autonomous Administration of North and East Syria: Establishment of de facto autonomy and war against ISIL

 In 2011, a civil uprising erupted in Syria, prompting hasty government reforms.
 One of the issues addressed during this time was the status of Syria's stateless Kurds, as President Bashar al-Assad granted about 220,000 Kurds citizenship.
-In course of the next months, the crisis in Syria escalated into a civil war.
+In the course of the next few months, the crisis in Syria escalated into a civil war.
 The armed Syrian opposition seized control of several regions, while security forces were overstretched.
-In mid-2012 the government responded to this development by withdrawing its military from three mainly Kurdish areas and leaving control to local militias.
-This has been described as an attempt by the Assad regime to keep the Kurdish population out of the initial civil uprising and civil war.
+In mid-2012, the government responded to this development by withdrawing its military from three mainly Kurdish areas and leaving control to local militias.
+This was described as an attempt by the Assad regime to keep the Kurdish population out of the initial civil uprising and civil war.